Exo-TiC/ExoTiC-UVIS/docs/source/views/tutorials/stage_1.rst

 ---------------------------
 Stage 1 is the most customizable stage and has a lot of diagnostics to look over.
 You will know if Stage 1 succeeded if:

   1. Maps of pixels flagged by temporal and spatial outlier rejection routines (e.g. CR_location.png, LED_location_of_all_corrected_pixels.png) show largely random spatial distributions with no obvious correlation to the trace.
+Do not worry if methods like LED targeted the 0th order bloom (large vertical spike in the middle); as long as the traces were preserved, the extraction should be reliable.
   2. The plot of estimated background values over time (bkg_values_{name of method you used}.png) shows reasonable background values consistent with the typical value of pixels away from the trace, and the plot showing the median background pixel values before and after correction (bkg_correction_{name of method you used}.png) shows that the post-corrected values are consistent with 0 e-.
   3. Measured 0th-order displacements are reasonable (should be order pixels to sub-pixels, not tens of pixels), and if available, the background star displacements are reasonably consistent with each other and the 0th-order displacements.
-  4. The quicklookup.gif created by this stage shows a clear transit, a smooth background signal, no flickering or other odd visual patterns, and no obvious cosmic rays.
+  4. The quicklookup.gif created by this stage shows a clear transit, a smooth background signal, no flickering or other odd visual patterns, and no obvious cosmic rays left over after cleaning.
   5. Additionally, the quicklookupDQ.gif created by this stage shows a spatially random distribution of flagged pixels - at no point should you be able to see the shape of the trace in this gif, and if you do see it, you have overcorrected the data!